open-telemetry/opentelemetry-specification/specification/metrics/api.md

 registration of the specific callback after its registration by some means.

-Every currently registered Callback associated with an instrument MUST be evaluted exactly once during collection prior to reading data for that instrument.
+Every currently registered Callback associated with an instrument MUST be evaluated exactly once during collection prior to reading data for that instrument.

 Callback functions MUST be documented as follows for the end user: